 A decision based solely on automated processing, including profiling, which produce legal effects concerning the data subject or similarly significantly affects him or her, is lawful only in the cases foreseen and regulated by the art.
 22 of the EU Regulation, like:

-Regarding to the purpose of point 2, the Data Controller asks the consent to the data subject, registered on the site, before starting a profiling activity based on his navigation.
-This is required for the only purpose of providing a free service to the Data Sybject.
-Also, Data Controller wants to remember that the site is not paid.
-Furthermore, the profiling activity allows the Data Subject the possibility of being sponsored by the Data Controller to his partners and customers, as well as receiving targeted information and promotions, based on the preferred products (see purpose 4).
+Regarding to the purpose of point 2.3 lett. a) , the Data Controller asks the consent to the data subject, registered on the site, before starting a profiling activity based on his navigation. the profiling activity allows the Data Subject the possibility of being sponsored by the Data Controller to his partners and customers, both for the establishment of a possible relationship (see 2.3 letter a), and for the receipt of targeted information and promotions, based on the preferred products (see 2.3 letter c).
 The Data Subject, at any time, may request cancellation from this site and his/her data will no longer be processed.

-Personal data will be processed in paper, digital and telematic form and inserted in the applicable data banks (clients, potential clients, ecc.), which can be consulted and processed by the operators and processors designated by the Data Controller who will be able to carry out the consultation, use, handling, comparison and any other appropriate operation, direct or automatic, respecting the legal requirements necessary to guarantee the confidentiality and the security of the data, as well as their accuracy, updating, and their relevancy to the declared aims.
-With reference to the purpose in point 3, at any time the data subject can proceed to unsubscribe by sending an email to [email protected] or by clicking on the link at the bottom of the email.
-With reference to the purpose in point 5, some data may be communicated anonymously and aggregated to group companies or third parties for statistical purposes.
+Personal data will be processed in paper, digital and telematic form and inserted in the applicable data banks (clients, potential clients, ecc.), which can be consulted and processed by the operators and processors designated by the Data Controller (or Joint Controller) who will be able to carry out the consultation, use, handling, comparison and any other appropriate operation, direct or automatic, respecting the legal requirements necessary to guarantee the confidentiality and the security of the data, as well as their accuracy, updating, and their relevancy to the declared aims.
+With reference to the purpose in point 2.3 lett. b and c, data subject can proceed to unsubscribe by sending an email to [email protected] or by clicking on the link at the bottom of the email, at any time.
+With reference to the purpose in point 2.4, some data may be communicated anonymously and aggregated to group companies or third parties for statistical purposes.
 For example, the average age of visitors to the site, the number of visitors coming from different geographical areas, can be communicated.
 In any case, they are not data that allow the identification of Users.